Terreii/hoodie-plugin-store-crypto/README.md

 [![devDependencies Status](https://david-dm.org/Terreii/hoodie-plugin-store-crypto/dev-status.svg)](https://david-dm.org/Terreii/hoodie-plugin-store-crypto?type=dev)
 [![Greenkeeper badge](https://badges.greenkeeper.io/Terreii/hoodie-plugin-store-crypto.svg)](https://greenkeeper.io/)

-This [Hoodie](http://hood.ie/) plugin adds methods, to add, read and update encrypted documents in your users store, while still being able to add, read and update unencrypted documents.
+This [Hoodie](http://hood.ie/) plugin adds methods, to add, read, update and delete encrypted documents in your users store, while still being able to add, read, update and delete unencrypted documents.

 It does this by adding an object to your Hoodie-client, with similar methods